DS202-at-ISU/lab-1-team4/README.md

 Henry Tang: Since repository was done, didn’t need to do anything but clone

-12.3

-12.4
+12.3 Norah Wade: Succesfully cloned the repo via RStudio.

+Henry Tang: No problems here.

-Caleb Moe: This is a line from RStudio
+12.4 Caleb Moe: This is a line from RStudio

-Norah Wade: This is a line from RStudio:)
+Norah Wade: This is a line from RStudio:) Completed succesfully.
+Ran into some merge conflicts.
+Resolved through Git terminal because we were not familiar with RStudio handling Git conflicts.

 Henry Tang: This is a line from RStudio

+Isabel Lange: This is a line from RStudio

+12.5 Henry Tang: Pushed changes successfully

+12.6 Henry Tang: Yes, the commits and pushes went through to the repo